-- 'Contrology' requires clients to concentrate fully and maintain control of their bodies throughout the whole session. - Co-ordination is the ability to perform smooth and accurate movements. - Balance is the ability to maintain equilibrium or centre of mass over the base of support. - Pilates aims to fine tune co-ordination and balance skills so that the mind and body work together as you perform all the exercises - Initially, this is a conscious learning process but, with sufficient practice, the movements become "automatic".
+- 'Contrology' requires clients to concentrate fully and maintain control of their bodies throughout the session. - Co-ordination is the ability to perform smooth and accurate movements. - Balance is the ability to maintain equilibrium or centre of mass over the base of support. - Pilates aims to fine tune co-ordination and balance skills so that mind and body work together - Initially, this is a conscious learning process but, with sufficient practice, the movements become "automatic".